jimtyhurst/annotated_bibliography/AI_in_Education-notes.md

-* overdependence
+* Overdependence
     * rely too heavily on AI tools
     * reduces motivation to think independently
-* reduced human interaction
+* Reduced human interaction.
-* potential for errors
+* Potential for errors.

 Who is involved in this conversation?

 * students, parents, faculty
-* We are concerned about the corporations from which systems are sourced.
+* We need to consider the corporations from which systems are sourced.

 How to make these tools safer and more effective?

-* currently: human supervision
+* Currently: human supervision by teachers.
 * Use platforms that have been designed for school
     * e.g. Quizlet, Duolingo are transparent about collection, storage, and use of data.
 * Teachers need sufficient knowledge about AI
     * They need to understand responsible/ethical usage of AI.

-Oregon Chapter
+Oregon Chapter of Encode Justice